aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 ## Approach 2 - Queueing a job that sends the notification approach

-First we need to create a job that will be queued.
+In this approach we create a queued job that we dispatch in the in the overridden sendEmailVerificationNotification of the User class.
+When the job is processed, it will send the original Illuminate\Auth\Notifications\VerifyEmail notification that was being sent directly from the sendEmailVerificationNotification method before.

-This job will be responsible for sending the notification via the User object that is passed to it when the job is processed.
+So we first need to create a job that will be queued.

 ```bash
 artisan make:job QueuedVerifyEmailJob
 ```

-Next in the handle() method we need to copy the notification implementation that is in the original `sendEmailVerificationNotification()` method from the xxx trait included in the User class.
+Next in the handle() method we need to copy the notification implementation that is in the original `sendEmailVerificationNotification()` method.

 ```php
 namespace App\Jobs;